We Are Skilled Litigators Experienced In Unpaid Overtime Questions

-For example, if an employee earns minimum wage working in a clothing store, which in 2012 was $8 per hour, he or she must be paid $12 for every hour she works each week exceeding 40 hours.
-Otherwise, her employer will be liable for violating San Diego labor law.
+For example, if an employee earns minimum wage working in a clothing store, which, in 2012, was $8 per hour, he or she must be paid $12 for every hour they work each week exceeding 40 hours.
+Otherwise, their employer will be liable for violating San Diego labor law.

-Employees who have successfully sued their employers for unpaid overtime come from many income brackets and employment sectors, from service-level employees to individuals holding white-collar positions.
-As the economy shifts, San Diego labor law violations regarding unpaid overtime are increasing, as companies seek to save money by assigning more hours to current employees instead of hiring new workers, and by misclassifying certain workers as exempt from overtime pay.
+Employees who have successfully sued their employers for unpaid overtime come from many income brackets and employment sectors, from service-level employees to individuals holding white collar positions.
+As the economy shifts, San Diego labor law violations regarding unpaid overtime are increasing, as companies seek to save money by assigning more hours to current employees instead of hiring new workers and misclassifying certain workers as exempt from overtime pay.

-If you are an employee who suspects you are a victim of unpaid overtime, you will require the services of a San Diego labor lawyer, with a thorough understanding of FLSA and San Diego employment law to negotiate your case.
+If you are an employee who suspects that you are a victim of unpaid overtime, you will require the services of a San Diego labor lawyer with a thorough understanding of FLSA and San Diego employment law to negotiate your case.

-Similarly, employers who feel they are being wrongly accused of withholding overtime pay should seek legal counsel from a skilled employment lawyer, in order to avoid the potential of facing substantial penalties.
+Similarly, employers who feel that they are being wrongly accused of withholding overtime pay should seek legal counsel from a skilled employment lawyer in order to avoid the potential of facing substantial penalties.

 Employees Guaranteed Overtime Pay

 Certain employees are inarguably entitled to overtime pay, regardless of agreements the employer may establish with workers.
 Some of the employees guaranteed overtime pay include:

 - Manual laborers whose duties require strenuous or repetitive motion

 Failing to provide overtime pay for workers in these categories, among others, constitutes a violation of San Diego labor law.
 If you are a worker within any of these categories who has worked unpaid overtime or an employer who is being wrongfully charged with denying overtime pay to workers within these categories, contact your choice of experienced San Diego employment lawyer.